-1. Calculate the loss Ms S has suffered as a result of making the transfer
+1. Calculate the loss Mr B has suffered as a result of making the transfer

-To do this, Carey should work out the likely value of Ms S's pension as at the date of this decision, had she left the pension where it was instead of switching to the SIPP.
+To do this, Carey should work out the likely value of Mr B's pension as at the date of this decision, had he left the pension where it was instead of switching to the SIPP.

-Carey should ask Ms S's former pension provider to calculate the current notional transfer value had he not switched her pension.
+Carey should ask Mr B's former pension provider to calculate the current notional transfer value had he not switched his pensions.
 If there are any difficulties in obtaining a notional valuation then the FTSE UK Private Investors Income Total Return index should be used to calculate the value.
 That is likely to be a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen.

-The total notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Ms S has suffered.
+The total notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Mr B has suffered.
 The Store First investment should be assumed to have no value.
-Account should however be taken of the cash back payment paid out to Ms S. This can be taken into account in the calculation on the basis of it having been paid at the outset i.e. the same approach can be taken as was taken by the Court of Appeal in its supplementary judgement.
+Account may be taken of any cash back or incentive payment paid out to Mr B if Carey has clear evidence of a payment to Mr B and the amount of that payment.
+This can be taken into account in the calculation on the basis of it having been paid at the outset i.e. the same approach can be taken as was taken by the Court of Appeal in its supplementary judgement.